Google Chat

 - The service account key JSON that you downloaded earlier

-Then you're all set!
-Users will begin to receive notifications about access requests and reviews and can toggle their notifications in their account settings:
+After you select Create, you're done setting up the app.
+Users will begin to receive notifications about access requests and reviews and can toggle their notifications in their account settings.